Skip to content

 This Instructional Level:

-- Use of ski wax may be limited or discouraged
+• Use of ski wax at events will be discouraged

 Ages 12-13 as of Dec 31st of the ski season.